-As of 2016, sales of sparkling water in the United States rose 42 percent since 2011 — a huge jump for just a five-year time span.
-(1) Bubbles are fun to play with, and a lot of people think it’s also pretty delightful to have bubbles in their water.
-While the carbonated version of water has gained popularity, people don’t exactly know where sparkling water — also commonly called carbonated water, club soda, seltzer, seltzer water, soda water, fizzy water or mineral water — stands in regard to health.
+While the sparkling water — the carbonated version of water — has gained popularity, people don’t exactly know where sparkling water — also commonly called carbonated water, club soda, seltzer, seltzer water, soda water, fizzy water or mineral water — stands in regard to health.
 Is it similar to alkaline water or something different entirely?

-With products like SodaStream that make it so easy to make carbonated water at home, a lot of people are even replacing their normal water intake with a large amount of the bubbly version.
+The benefits of drinking water are real.
+Now, with products that make it so easy to make carbonated water at home, a lot of people are even replacing their normal water intake with a large amount of the bubbly version.
 But wait, is sparkling water healthy?
 Is carbonation bad for you?
 The short answer to both questions: It depends.
-Let’s dive in to this fizzy beverage and find out how healthy it is (or isn’t)!
+Let’s dive in to this fizzy beverage and find out how healthy it is or isn’t.

 What is sparkling water?
 Sparkling water is a variation on water, which is a clear, colorless, odorless and tasteless liquid.
 Sparkling water is infused with carbon dioxide, which causes it to be sparkling or bubbly.
 The “sparkle” of sparkling water can occur naturally or be man-made.
 If you were wondering what is soda water, it’s yet another name used for carbonated water or sparkling water.